Diet & nutrition

 • Nuts & Seeds

-• Yogurt (Unsweetened)
+• Yoghurt (Unsweetened)

 • Non-Starchy Vegetables (e.g spinach, bell pepper, broccoli)

-Medium/High GI Foods
+Medium/High GI Foods:

 • Instant Oatmeal

-• Potato chips
+• Potato crisps

 • Apple juice